Authentication API Documentation

 TypingDNA Postman collection

 Postman is a tool that lets you build and test HTTP requests on your device.
-After you install Postman, clicking on the button below will automatically import TypingDNA collection into your Postman account.
+After you install Postman, clicking on the button below will automatically import the TypingDNA collection into your Postman account.

 Alternative: import from link https://www.getpostman.com/collections/48c757074b638c64b350